Making running stick can be hard work.

-I can picture clearly showing up on that Spring morning.
-It was sunny and warm.
-I didn’t know what to expect.
-I was nervous – here were 40 or so people I’d never met.
+I can picture clearly showing up on a spring morning to a beginner’s course … for running.
+I didn’t know what to expect and was nervous – here were 40 or so people I’d never met.

 Included in our instructions, ‘when starting out, talk to someone while you’re running.
 If you can’t talk, then you’re running too fast.’
 WHAT THE [insert expletive here]

-I was a little freaked.
-‘What do you mean I have to talk to people?’
+I was freaked.
+‘What do you mean, talk to people?’

 We did warm-ups and then the running.
-I have vague memories of it being very uncomfortable and I certainly remember how sore I was the following couple of days.
+It hurt.
+The following few days hurt more.
 One of the helpers (that’s what I do now) started chatting and I was encouraged to speak to the woman running next to me.

 Turns out that was Mary.
 And we’re still running together.
 How brilliant is that!